megangraft/BanishedManual/README.md

 - Yes!
 Outside of seeds and livestock the Trading Post functions like normal

 I accrued 500 Iron, but that check isn’t in logic yet.
 Why?
 - The stockpile checks have population requirements to balance out the fact that your surplus resources will be different each playthrough.
-Check back in once you hit another population check threshold, or send the check manually with `/send [Item Name]`
+Check back in once you hit another population check threshold, or send the check out of logic with `/send [Item Name]`

 I reached 50 Population, but that check isn't in logic yet.
-Why?
+Why? if you
-- You are missing a required growth item - check the list in the "How Progression Works" section above
+- You are missing a required growth item for it to be in logic yet - check the list in the "How Progression Works" section above.
+You can always send the check out of logic with `/send [Item Name]` if you so choose